 The motion along a curved path is termed as circular motion, like the orbital motion of planets, ice skater, blades of the fan, gears, amusement park rides, etc. The two fundamental concepts which are studied in circular motion are rotation and revolution.
-While rotation means the movement in circle round an axis, revolution is when an object moves in a circular path around another object or center.
+While rotation means the movement in a circle round an axis, revolution is when an object moves in a circular path around another object or center.

 Many people often misinterpret these two concepts as they think that these two are same.
-But this is not so, as they differ from one another in the sense that rotation does not changes the position of the object, but revolution does.
+But this is not so, as they differ from one another in the sense that rotation does not change the position of the object, but revolution does.
 So, here we’ve explained the difference between rotation and revolution in detail, take a read.

 Content: Rotation Vs Revolution

 |Meaning||Rotation refers to a circular motion around an axis, located within the body of the object.||Revolution means a circular motion around an axis, located outside the object.|

 |What is it?||Movement of an object on its axis.||A complete round trip around something.|

 |Earth||Rotation of earth, is from west to east, which causes day and night.||Revolution of earth is in counterclockwise manner, which causes seasons.|

 |Example||Hand of clocks, Spinning top, etc.||Rounding a curve in a car, merry go round etc.|